ADVANSEE/rpi-buildroot/README.md

 ==========================

-This buildroot fork will produce a kernel and rootfs with many useful features for the Raspberry Pi, yet with a very quick boot.
+This buildroot fork will produce a kernel and rootfs with many useful features for the Raspberry Pi, yet with a very quick boot (about 5 s).
 It's intended for **advanced users** and specific embedded applications.

 Before You Begin
 ----------------